brianguenter/Julia-Programming-Workflow/Workflow.md

 This is not a tutorial on the Julia programming language.
 If that's what you want look [here](https://julialang.org/learning/tutorials/) instead.

 An intermediate level of programming experience is necessary to follow these instructions.
 You should be comfortable working with command line interfaces.
-If you are an absolute beginner you may find it difficult to correctly carry out the instructions in this document.
+If you are an absolute beginner you may find it difficult to correctly carry out these instructions.
 If you use Julia primarily as a scripting language, or you do all your work in Jupyter or Pluto notebooks then this document will be overkill for you.

 ## Beginner problems with Julia